Blue-movement/team1_2020/README.md

     │   └── ...
     ├── README.md       # The file you are currently reading
-    ├── run.sh          # Bash script to run the web application └── ...
+    ├── run.sh          # Bash script to run the web application ├── .sample_env     # An example of what .env should look like └── ...